HG-1 Burr Set

 Slower Is Better

 The majority of flat or conical burr sets have been designed to spin at upwards of 1,000 to 1,300 rpm.
 While coffee gets ground faster at those speeds, the downside to high rpm is the heat generated during the grinding process can adversely affect the flavor of the finished product.
-In response, Mazzer’s 83mm burr set has been designed to operate at much lower rpm, in the range of 400 to 500, but still maintaining a respectable grind time because of the large outside diameter and increased surface area of the set.
+Mazzer’s 83mm burr set has been designed to operate at much lower speeds, in the range of 400 to 500 rpm, while still maintaining a respectable grind time because of the large outside diameter and increased surface area of the set.

 Another distinct advantage of the HG-1 grinder is the path of the coffee takes after being ground.
 The majority of grinder designs today rely on centrifugal force and mechanical means to propel grounds out the machine after grinding.
 After the leaving the burrs, coffee falls into a grind chamber and then into a chute.
 As a result of this process, the grounds become compacted and rub at high speeds against various parts of the grinder introducing friction and heat.
 With our design, coffee grounds exit straight downward from the burr set and gravity does the rest.
 This results in less clumping and a resulting ground which could best be described as fluffy.